 Things are still hit or miss, however our saving grace could be coming from one of the last places we would have expected: the magical land of Arendelle.

 I have to admit, things have improved quite a bit since this event came up.
 At first, Olivia would go potty once and ask, “I go to the movie night now?”
 It’s adorable, but we had to let her down gently and remind her that she needed to keep doing this every day.
 It’s taking some time, but I think it’s starting to sink in.
 Sure, we have days where she’s defiant and doesn’t want to go for us.
 We keep reminding her about the movie night, which works some of the time.
-Daycare is reporting that she’s been going fairly consistent for them, which is great news.
+Daycare is reporting that she’s been able to ‘let it go’ fairly consistently for them, which is great news.

 In the end, all we can do is try to get her to go and keep her motivated.
 The potty training sticker chart is filling up fast, treats have been doled out and our little girl is well on her way to becoming a big girl who can potty like the big kids do.
 I’m confident she’ll make the movie night and I’m hopeful that she’ll keep that momentum going after her 77th viewing of Frozen has come and gone.
 If not, we may have to bribe daycare to throw it back into the rotation sooner rather than later.

-A version of this first appeared on Our Little Mixtape.
+A version of Let It Go this first appeared on Our Little Mixtape.